Rule 575.A. Disruptive Practices Prohibited

 No person shall enter or cause to be entered an order with the intent, at the time of order entry, to cancel the order before execution or to modify the order to avoid execution.

-On April 22, 2019, a Hearing Panel Chair of the CBOT Business Conduct Committee (“BCC”) entered an order finding that Groebner failed to answer the charge issued against him.
-In failing to answer the charge, the Hearing Panel Chair further ordered that Groebner was deemed to have admitted the charge issued and waived his right to a hearing on the merits of the charge.
+On October 11, 2018, a Hearing Panel Chair of the COMEX Business Conduct Committee (“BCC”) entered an order finding that Huang failed to answer the charges against him.
+The Hearing Panel Chair further order that Huang was deemed to have admitted the charges issued and waived his right to a hearing on the merits of the charges.

 On November 15, 2018, a penalty hearing was held before a panel of the COMEX BCC Panel which found that Huang had committed the violations charged.

 In accordance with Exchange Rule 402.B.
 (Sanctions), the BCC Panel ordered Huang to pay a total monetary fine in the amount of $45,000 e.g., $22,500 of the monetary fine is allocated to COMEX 16-0605-BC and $22,500 is allocated to NYMEX 16-0605-BC, and to serve a permanent ban from membership privileges, access to any CME Group, Inc. trading floor, and direct and indirect access to all electronic trading and clearing platforms owned or controlled by CME Group, Inc., including CME Globex.